 Get a good night’s sleep:

 Sleep plays a vital role in good health and well-being throughout your life.
-Getting enough quality sleep at the right times can help greatly improve your mental health, physical health, quality of life, and safety.
+Getting enough quality sleep at the right times can help greatly improve your mental health, physical health, quality of life and safety.
 While you are catching those needed ZZZ’s your body is at it’s busiest repairing and healing itself – especially if you have been working out.
 The damage from sleep deficiency can occur in an instant (such as a car crash), or it can harm you over time.
-For example, ongoing sleep deficiency can raise your risk of heart disease, kidney disease high blood pressure, diabetes, obesity and stroke.
+Ongoing sleep deficiency can raise your risk of heart disease, kidney disease high blood pressure, diabetes, obesity and stroke.
 It also can affect how well you think, react, work, learn, and get along with others.

 Drink plenty of water:

 At least 2-3 litres of water a day is what your body needs to regulates all of the processes to function at it’s best.
 Just like skipping a meal, or not eating enough, dehydration will not only affect how you look and feel, but it will also affect your workouts and recovery as well.
 Its very important to replace what is lost.
 On average the body is 50%-60% water or fluid and we lose 2-3 litres a day though sweat, our breath and of course, the proverbial number 1s.
 People feel thirsty when they have already lost around 2-3% of their body’s water.
 Mental performance and physical coordination start to become impaired before thirst kicks in, typically around 1% dehydration.